grokify/beegoutil/README.md

-# Beego OAuth 2.0 Demo
+# Beego OAuth 2.0 Example

 [![Go Report Card][goreport-svg]][goreport-link]
 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

-OAuth 2.0 demo app using the following:
+A basic OAuth 2.0 example app for Google and Facebook using Beego.

+The following are used for in this example app:

 * Core
   * [Beego](https://beego.me/)